At a glance

 A faster planning path for projects that bring their own power

-The trade favours building.
-South Australia is offering certainty and speed to developers who arrive with their own power, turning the energy condition into a reason to choose the state.
-Concerns raised about water use and the pace of approvals, including by the Greens, are real, and the strategy’s water-efficiency and transparency requirements are the government’s answer to them.
+The pathway favours building.
+South Australia is offering certainty and speed, paired with the state's renewable grid as a reason to choose it.
+Concerns raised about water use and the pace of approvals, including by the Greens, are real, and the strategy's water-efficiency and transparency commitments are the government's answer to them.

 How South Australia’s approach compares

-South Australia is the first Australian jurisdiction to propose a dedicated Act that ties new firmed supply to a faster planning path.
+South Australia is the first Australian jurisdiction to propose a dedicated data centre Act with its own fast-track planning pathway.
 Other governments are moving on the same questions by different routes.
 The Australian Government issued national expectations for data centre and AI developers in March 2026, guidance used to prioritise projects rather than binding law.
 New South Wales, which hosts about 60% of the national connection pipeline, has consulted on five principles including a requirement that developers fund their own energy and water infrastructure, with a Legislative Council inquiry due to report by 30 September 2026.

 Source: Published government documents, June 2026.